-I know it's very self-indulgent to call one's own recipe 'the best [insert name of meal] ever,' let alone 'the best thing you have ever eaten and ever shall eat, end of', but...
+I know it's very self-indulgent to call one's own recipe 'the best [insert name of the meal ever,' let alone 'the best thing you have ever eaten and ever shall eat, end of', but...
 This really is the best thing you've ever eaten or ever shall eat.
 End of.
 I'm not sure I would ever make tiramisu with ladyfingers again after creating this.
 The deep chocolatey creaminess, soaked in extra strong coffee, is a match made in heaven.
 A party on your tongue that will leave you smiling for the rest of the day.
 Walnuts blended with coconut cream create a layer softer than a cloud, better than mascarpone (oh yes, I said it!)
 Dip in a cheeky Bourbon and lick the coconut whipped cream off it, dunking the biscuits as if in a cup of hot cocoa.
 It just doesn't get better than this.

 No-Bake Bourbon Tiramisu [Vegan]

 - 1 13.66-ounce can full-fat coconut milk, left overnight in the fridge

 - 2 tsp stevia powder + 1 tsp